laurenwillett/nuts-for-ysos/README.md

 - matplotlib 3.2.2

 ## input YSO spectrum requirements (WIP)
-The spectrum can be low or high resolution
+Resolution: The input spectrum can be low or high resolution but can't be higher resolution than the template spectra!
+WIP; look at exact wavelength spacing for templates

 ## customizable aspects of nuts-for-ysos (WIP)
+built in:
+- If using VIRUS parallel spectra, you can choose whether or not to rescale the spectrum based off its PanSTARRS gmag
+- Resolution of template spectra
+-

+- features_to_evaluate.py contains the particular spectrum features that are used in determining the best-fit model.
+These features can be altered from the default provided, just make sure you update the make_feature_list() function at the bottom of features_to_evaluate.py .

 ## useful links (WIP)